arturionescu/Transylvanian_Geochemistry/_collaborators/carlocardellini.md

 photo: /assets/img/colab/carlo.jpg
 name: carlocardellini
 display_name: Carlo Cardellini
-position: Professor of Geochemistry and Volcanology at University of Perugia (Italy)
+position: Professor of Geochemistry and Volcanology at University of Perugia, Department of Physics and Geology (Italy)
 bio: Carlo is specialised in fluid geochemistry with a focus on the deep carbon dioxide degassing in tectonically active, volcanic and geothermal environments.
 ---